-1. Remove the dipstick by rotating the cap counterclockwise and slowly pour oil into the oil fill tube to raise the oil level to the Full mark on the dipstick.
-Do not overfill.
-(Figure 20).
+Remove the dipstick and slowly pour oil into the oil fill tube to raise the oil level to the Full mark on the dipstick.
+Do not overfill (Figure 19).
+Refer to (page).

-2. Install the dipstick securely by pushing the cap down flat and turning.
+2. Install the dipstick securely.

 Note: Do not spill oil around the oil fill tube; oil could leak onto traction parts and cause the traction to slip.